thoughtbot/maybe_haskell/book/functor/curried-form.md

     add5 x = add (x, 5)
 ```

-Instead, all functions in Haskell are in what's known as "curried" form:
+Alternatively, we could write all functions in "curried" form:

 ```haskell
 --